Written by Cameron Stewart and Brenden Fletcher

 But then Stewart, Fletcher, and Tarr throw a curve ball in the form of an emotion filled monologue that could be used as a scene exercise in a romantic drama writing class as Babs physically and verbally pushes Dick away and tells him off for ruining an important day for her and her friends.
 An ex (even one as attractive as Grayson) showing up before a big event when you’re trying to move on with another person is a world of awkward, and Tarr definitely shows this through her art with a big time blush from Babs.
 It is completely normal that she responded in an angry way, and this actually represents a big moment of maturity for Barbara as she decides to cast away the possibility of a romance with someone who she is attracted to, but who continually leaves with her for a relationship with someone, who is more stable.
 (And still happens to be a superhero with a badass tech-suit, but is taking a break because the new Batman isn’t a fan of vigilantes.)
 It is a big step in Barbara Gordon’s march to adulthood, which has been the underlying theme in Batgirl and relatable to anyone who was ever a twenty-something.
 She can possibly find some semblance of a normal life as she dances and laughs with her friends while Dick broods in the dark shadows still burdened by his work for Spyral and the insanity of his life since the traumatic events of Forever Evil.

 Batgirl #45 represents the series’ emotional peak so far.
 Cameron Stewart, Brenden Fletcher, Babs Tarr, and Serge Lapointe make Alysia and Jo’s wedding an incredibly lovely affair with candy colored romance and even some light rocking from special guest star Black Canary.
 They also delve into the love triangle between Dick, Barbara, and Luke with acrobatic panel layouts from Tarr and blunt dialogue from Stewart and Fletcher as Barbara and Dick’s relationship transitions from star-crossed to good friends.
-(Even if Dick still carries a torch for Babs as evidenced by his wink after she takes off, and the fact that he spies on the wedding reception.)
+(Even if Dick still carries a torch for Babs as evidenced by

 In a subversion of usual superhero tropes where the two women in the love triangle further a male hero’s arc (Spider-Man, Gwen Stacy, and Mary-Jane Watson is the classic example, especially when romance artist John Romita Sr. was drawing them.), Luke Fox and Dick Grayson end up furthering Barbara Gordon’s emotional arc while still being full-fledged characters in their own right.
 (In one sparring move, you can see the long history that Babs and Dick have had together.)
 The scenes with Dick represent Babs’ carefree, adventurous past before The Killing Joke and the dark Gail Simone run while the conversations with Luke represent Babs’ bright future where she has overcome (and continues to overcome) her physical and mental demons and strives to be happy.
 (See her flirty banter with Luke and their sick moves on the dance floor.)
 But the final, cryptic page could signify darker days for the Batgirl of Burnside with pure black colors from Lapointe.